 The annual AAEC Champions of Arts in Education Award honors individuals and organizations from around Alaska whose efforts in teaching and supporting the arts across the curriculum ensure that all of Alaska’s students learn in and through the arts.

 This year there were many nominations and the final selection was very competitive.
-The 2020 awardees are:

-Cuungaq Melody Nolan, 2020 Alaska Arts Educator, Alegnagik
+2020 Alaska Arts Educator, Alegnagik

 Cuungaq Melody Noden has worked as the Yup’ik Studies Instructor since 2011 in her home village of Aleknagik.
 While teaching Yugtun classes and Yup’ik studies curriculum, she supports her students with the creation of visual, audio, and digital materials to enhance their learning.
 She emphasizes connections of the students as members of their community through arts and language.

 Southwest Region School District Director of Yup’ik Studies Arnaq Esther A. Ilutsik praises Ms. Noden as “a gifted artist who passes her unique gifts on to the students that she works with.
 Her artist gift is embedded into the Yugtun classes that she teaches.
 She is encouraging the students to continue to pursue the traditional crafts of their Yup’ik ancestors.”